 The full Windows 10 device can have either 8GB or 16GB of RAM.
 SSDs in the tablet range from 128GB, 256GB, 512GB, or 1TB.
 You can get either an 8th generation Intel Core i5 or Core i7 processor.

 The Microsoft Surface Book blew people away when the company revealed the first version.
-It was a full notebook but you could detach the large screen from its keyboard (no Type Cover here) and use it as a massive tablet.
+It was a full notebook, but you could detach the large screen from its keyboard (no Type Cover here) and use it as a massive tablet.
 The Surface Book 2 is the latest version of this high-end laptop, launched in October 2017.
-The Surface Book 2 is the only Surface PC with two screen size options.
+It’s the only Surface PC with two screen size options.
 You can get one with a 13.5-inch 3,000 x 2,000 resolution display, or one with a larger 15-inch 3,240 x 2,160 display.
-Both come with 256GB, 512GB, and 1TB SDD options for storage and the battery life should last up to 17 hours.
+Both come with 256GB, 512GB, and 1TB SDD options for storage, and the battery life should last up to 17 hours.

 The 15-inch version only comes with 16GB of RAM and the 8th Gen Core i7 chip, along with the NVIDIA GeForce GTX 1060 GPU.
 It weighs 4.20 pounds.
 Both the 13.5-inch and the 15-inch versions come with two USB ports, a USB-C port, two Surface Connect power ports, a 3.5mm headphone jack, and a full SD card slot.
 You also get an 8MP rear camera, an 8MP front-facing camera, dual microphones, and front-facing stereo speakers.

-As you might expect, all of this high-end hardware and features come at a high cost.
-The 13.5-inch Surface Book 2 has a starting price of $1,499, while the 15-inch version begins at $2,499.
+As you might expect, all of this high-end hardware and features come at a high cost — check out pricing via the button below.